 An agile culture is about creating readiness, expectation and capability for continuous change.
 However, actions speak louder than words and ultimately culture is about the unwritten ground rules, unscripted actions and the behaviours of its people and leaders not the written corporate policies, vision and value statements or glib marketing messages.
 It’s not what we say it’s the way that we say it and how that translates into the feelings and mindset that it creates.

-How does your business cultural DNA look under the microscope and is it a key imperative for your organisation?
+How does your business cultural DNA look under the microscope and is agile a key imperative for your organisation?

 Paul Allsopp, Founder & Managing Director, The Agile Organisation